Covid 19 coronavirus: NZ case clusters double, seven more investigated

 The number of people in New Zealand confirmed with Covid-19 increased from 552 on Monday to 600 on Tuesday, with another 47 probable cases, while the number of clusters doubled to 14.

-Those identified as clusters are not necessarily new or recent cases, rather they have now been linked because they have been in the same place together.
+In New Zealand, those identified as clusters are not necessarily new or recent cases, rather they have now been linked because they have been in the same place together.

 Most of these clusters have a link to someone or several people who have travelled overseas recently.